bergzand/Ariel-os/tests/uart-loopback/README.md

 ## About

-This application tests the UART peripheral via an external loopback wire
+This application tests the UART peripheral via an external loopback wire.

 ## How to run

-1. Ensure a wire is present between the TX and RX pins
+1. Ensure a wire is present between the TX and RX pins.
 2. In this directory, run:

     laze build -b nrf52840dk run